Site icon Texas Travel Talk

 Here, Lee Harvey Oswald shot and killed President John F. Kennedy.
 This museum is dedicated to preserving history and educating visitors about the incident.

-The Sixth Floor Museum is on the sixth floor of the old Texas School Book Depository building at the Dealey Plaza and is one of the most popular attractions in Dallas—admission charge.
+The Sixth Floor Museum is on the sixth floor of the old Texas School Book Depository building at Dealey Plaza and is one of the most popular attractions in Dallas—admission charge.

 According to Viator, the Sixth Floor Museum is one of the top tourist attractions in Texas.